GMOs are transgenic plants or organisms carrying foreign genes.

 - GMOs are designed to tackle drought problems so that the plants grow well in drought conditions or need less water for growth.

-- Thus, crop cultivation is possible in the water deficient lands.
+- Thus, crop cultivation is possible in water-deficient lands.

 6. Insect resistance and Tolerant to pest attacks